ldionne/llvm-project/llvm/docs/CommandGuide/lit.rst

  **environment** A dictionary representing the environment to use when executing tests in the suite.

- **standalone_tests** When true, mark a directory with tests expected to be run standalone.
-Test discovery is disabled for that directory and *--no-indirectly-run-check* is in effect. *lit.suffixes* and *lit.excludes* must be empty when this variable is true.

  **suffixes** For **lit** test formats which scan directories for tests, this variable is a list of suffixes to identify test files.
 Used by: *ShTest*.